LucasVigarinho/Eletronic_Shop-Chocolate-/README.md

 In this project was created following the structure described in the "package-info.java"

-To use the sisystem and test it, is just necessary to follow the menu.
+To use the system and test it, is just necessary to follow the menu.
- Eletronic_Shop-Chocolate-
-OOD